braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 > This article discusses the basic approach you'll use when implementing custom Content Cards, as well as three common use cases: banner images, a message inbox, and a carousel of images.

-Braze provides four [Content Card types][1]: `banner`, `captionedImage`, `classic`, and `classicImage`.
+Braze provides different [Content Card types][1]: `banner`, `captionedImage`, `classic`, `classicImage`, and `control`.
 These can be used as a starting place for your implementations, tweaking their look and feel.

-You can also display Content Cards in a completely custom manner by using your own presentation UI populated with data from the Braze models; parse the Content Card objects and extract payload data such as `title`, `cardDescription`, and `imageUrl`.
-Then, you can use the resulting model data to populate your custom UI&mdash;the "run" phase of the [crawl, walk, run approach][2].
+You can also display Content Cards in a completely custom manner by creating your own presentation UI populated with data from the Braze models.
+Parse the Content Card objects and extract their payload data.
+Then, use the resulting model data to populate your custom UI&mdash;the "run" phase of the [crawl, walk, run approach][2].

 {% alert note %}
 Each default Content Card type is a subclass which inherits different properties from the generic Content Card model class.
 Understanding these inherited properties will be useful during customization.
 Refer to the Card class documentation for full details ([Android](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/index.html), [iOS](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcard), [Web](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.card.html)).